Santa Teresa, San Jose

-Santa Teresa is a district of San Jose, California, United States, located in South San Jose.
+Santa Teresa is a neighborhood of San Jose, California, United States, located in South San Jose.
 Founded in 1834, Santa Teresa was originally established as Rancho Santa Teresa by the Bernal family, a prominent Californio clan.
 Today, Santa Teresa is largely a residential area, but also home to numerous Silicon Valley tech campuses.

 Santa Teresa is the southernmost urban district of San Jose, bordering the largely protected Coyote Valley to its south.
-It is bound by the Santa Teresa Hills to its west and the Bayshore Freeway (101) to its east.
+It is bound by the Santa Teresa Hills to its south and the Bayshore Freeway (101) to its east.

 History

 Santa Teresa was founded in 1834 as Rancho Santa Teresa, a rancho grant given by Governor José Figueroa to Don José Joaquín Bernal, a retired soldier who came to Alta California as part of the De Anza Expedition in 1776.
 Prior to receiving the rancho grant, José Joaquín Bernal had already settled in the area since 1826.
 Bernal named the area Santa Teresa after attributing the healing waters of the Santa Teresa Spring to Saint Teresa of Ávila, the 16th century Spanish saint.
 Rancho Santa Teresa quickly became an important center for Californio life in the southern Santa Clara Valley, attracting vaqueros and their families from the region with regular fiestas featuring Fandango dancing and large feasts.

-Following the death of Don José Joaquín, his second son, Don Bruno Bernal, takes over the rancho's administration, while his two brothers, Agustín and Juan Pablo, sought businesses ventures outside of Santa Teresa.
+Following the death of Don José Joaquín, his second son, Don Bruno Bernal, took over the rancho's administration, while his two brothers, Agustín and Juan Pablo, sought businesses ventures outside of Santa Teresa.
 By the time of the California Gold Rush, Agustín and Juan Pablo were selling their cattle to miners in Gold Country, while Bruno managed affairs at home.
 Don Bruno became one of the region's most prominent public figures and ran the rancho until his death in 1863.
-Today, a part of the original rancho is preserved as the Rancho Santa Teresa Historic District, though the original adobe hacienda of the rancho has since burned down.
+Today, a part of the original rancho is preserved as the Rancho Santa Teresa Historic District, though the original adobe hacienda of the rancho has burned down.

 The Treaty of Santa Teresa (Tratado de Santa Teresa) was signed at the rancho in 1844, temporarily ending the hostilities between Governor Manuel Micheltorena and the revolters led by former Governor Juan Bautista Alvarado.

-RAMAC Park is named after the IBM 305 RAMAC, the first computer to use a disk drive, which was developed at the IBM Santa Teresa Lab in the 1950s.